Schedule

 Real-time web applications

-Enabling real-time capabilities in the browser on a web application with text, audio, video and screen sharing; Receiving real-time updates from third-party services with webhooks.
+Explore how to enable real-time capabilities in web applications, including text, audio, video, and screen sharing.
+Learn to handle real-time updates from third-party services effectively using webhooks.

 8